Overnight cold front brings end to record-breaking warmth :: WRAL.com

 Temperatures in Raleigh and Fayetteville climbed to 83 degrees Sunday, shattering old records, which include a high of 75 degrees at RDU (set in 1999) and a high of 78 degrees (set back in 1965) in Fayetteville.

-Showers ahead of a cold front will move in Sunday night, however, putting an end to the summer-like weather.
+The warmth came to an end, though, when a cold front moved in Sunday night, putting an end to the summer-like weather.

-"The skies will clear overnight and temperatures will drop," said WRAL meteorologist Aimee Wilmoth.

-Highs on Monday will be in the 50s and temperatures will remain in that range for the remainder of the work week.
+Highs on Monday will be in the 50s, which represents a 20-25 degree drop from Sunday's lower 80s, and temperatures will remain in that range for the remainder of the work week.

-"For the bus ride in the morning, make sure the kids have jackets.
-It will not be warm like it was this morning," Wilmoth said.
+The day will have lots of sunshine, but it will feel breezy and cool.
+According to WRAL meteorologist Elizabeth Gardner, despite the huge drop, temperatures are actually back around normal for this time of year.

 By the weekend, temperatures will once again climb to about 70 degrees.